Anirban166/RSA-Cryptosystem/README.md

 - Then calculate the Euler’s totient, given by ϕ(n) = (p-1)*(q-1).

 - Proceed by choosing public key e such that e>2 and coprime to totient i.e., gcd(e,totient) must be equal to 1.

-> In most cases e is a small number.

 - Choose a corresponding private key d such that it satisfies the equation or e*d mod ϕ(n)=1.